Vansh0t/Kasul-Bot/README.md

 - Timecodes support
 - Slash Commands support
 - (Opt) [Web Controls UI](https://github.com/Vansh0t/Kasul-Bot-Web-Controls)

+## Installation
+1. Download archive for your platform and unpack
+2. Setup the app using steps below

 ## Setup
 Discord treats all bots individualy so in order to be able to host a personal bot on your own server or PC you have to register it first on Discord Developer Portal.